onekiloparsec/KPCSplitPanes/README.md

 KPCSplitPanes
 ==============

-A set of classes, among which a subclass of NSSplitView, that splits well and allow you to make make panes.
+A smart subclass of NSSplitView, that splits well and allows you to easily add new panes, and
-Horizontal and vertical panes can be combined.
+combine horizontal and vertical panes.

 ![Demo JumpBar](http://www.onekilopars.ec/s/KPCSplitPanesDemo.gif)